true-while/AZ-204-NodeJs-labs/Instructions/Labs/AZ-204_03_lab_ak.md

 1. Still on the **Storage account** blade, find the **Settings** section, and then select the **Access keys** link.

 1. In the **Access keys** section, perform the following actions:

+    1. Record the value in the **Storage account name** text box.

-    1. Select any one of the **Connection string**, and then record the value.
+    1. Select any one of the keys, and then record the value in either of the **Key** boxes.

     > **Note**: All these values will be used later in this lab.